Scorsese presents a buried gem and a pitch for cinema's past

 “It was Marty’s passion for film history that made this all happen,” she says, chuckling.

-With financial assistance from the likes of the British Film Institute and Mellody Hobson and George Lucas, the Film Foundation has restored more than 925 films, preserving wide swaths of film history and picking up the slack of many of today’s film studios, who have showed less interest in preserving cinema’s past than keeping pipelines of new “content” flowing.
+The Film Foundation, which collaborated with the British Film Institute on the “I Know Where I’m Going” restoration, has restored more than 925 films, preserving wide swaths of film history and picking up the slack of many of today’s film studios, who have showed less interest in preserving cinema’s past than keeping pipelines of new “content” flowing.

 “At this point, they’re not film companies anymore, but vast media conglomerates.
 For them, old movies are one small item in a wide array of properties and activities,” says Scorsese.
 “The people who run them are several generations from the very question of cinema: the word is meaningful only as a marketing term.
 Their interest is not in making good films, but in making their shareholders richer.
 So, no, restoring a Howard Hawks picture is not high on their list of priorities.
 The idea that it should be, for reasons that have nothing to do with profits and losses, is not even entertained.
 In this atmosphere, the idea of art has no place.
 It throws a wrench in the works.”